1954 Major League Baseball season: Venues

 The Philadelphia Athletics would play their last game at Connie Mack Stadium on September 19 against the New York Yankees, relocating to Kansas City, Missouri at Municipal Stadium as the Kansas City Athletics for the start of the season.

+Media

-Television coverage
+Television

 ABC aired the Saturday Game of the Week for the second consecutive year.
 The All-Star Game and World Series aired exclusively on NBC.